nayelygut/PyBer_Analysis/README.md

 ## Summary
-Based on the data analysis, below are there business recommendations for Pyber:
+Based on the data analysis, below are three business recommendations for Pyber:

 1. Decreasing the pool of drivers for the urban city type, and determine a maximum cap.
 Give priority to drivers that are consistently providing rides.
 This would driver average fare per driver up, and increase driver compensation and loyalty.